 The establishment of the metro network will contribute to the solution of a large part of the problem of traffic congestion experienced by the streets of Baghdad because of the constant increase in the number of cars that entered Iraq since the fall of the former regime in addition to this project that reduces the rates of high-pollution materials (hydrocarbon) toxic impact on the atmosphere environment and the capital of car exhaust emissions.

-Studies show that Baghdad is one of the fastest growing city in the world with a population of approximately (6) million in (2008), the rate of population growth is a composite (2.4) per year, while the expectations for access to the population (10.5) million by the year (2030) which made the Morality of Baghdad to consider seriously the adoption of mass transit through the means of transport and to encourage people to use air-conditioned underground stations, as well as reduce the entry of vehicles and buses to the city.
+Studies show that Baghdad is one of the fastest growing city in the world with a population of approximately (6) million in (2008), the rate of population growth is a composite (2.4) per year, while the expectations for access to the population (10.5) million by the year (2030) which made the Mayoralty of Baghdad to consider seriously the adoption of mass transit through the means of transport and to encourage people to use air-conditioned underground stations, as well as reduce the entry of vehicles and buses to the city.